ironcore-dev/ironcore/docs/proposals/03-loadbalancer.md

 ### Details

-- Load balancing is used to deliver a packet addressed to the load balancer to one of its targets via the onmetal network routing
+- Load balancing is used to deliver a packet addressed to the load balancer to one of its targets via the ironcore network routing
 - The target needs to be aware of the load balancer's IP and needs to answer with it (and to receive traffic with it)
 - Answers to the request will be directly delivered since all details are known by the target